getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/index.md

 - OAuth apps and Auth Tokens permit the user to access other Sentry organizations they belong to, so there is limited isolation.
 - Actions taken in Sentry will connect to this user rather than the integration/app.
 For example, if your alerting integration automatically assigns issues to a teammate, it will appear in the history as “Alice assigned Bob issue XYZ” rather than “<Your Sentry Integration apps> assigned Bob issue XYZ.”

-**Managing Subscriptions**
+**Managing Webhooks**

-With Sentry Integration apps you can manage resource subscriptions in the UI, as opposed to the current state where you need to make API calls to create/update/delete/retrieve subscriptions.
+With Sentry Integration apps you can manage webhooks in the UI, as opposed to the current state where you need to make API calls to create/update/delete/retrieve webhooks.
 The latter is not only more cumbersome but also harder to keep track of and maintain visibility across your team.

 **Scope**

-Currently, resource subscriptions must be configured per-project, which is unnecessary overhead especially when adding/removing projects.
+Currently, webhooks must be configured per-project, which is unnecessary overhead especially when adding/removing projects.
 With Sentry Integration apps, you’ll receive notifications for all projects in your organization.

 **New Event Types**